scpwiki/wikijump/client/modules/cm-espells/README.md

 * `sq`

 `zh` and `ja` would require a custom solution to be spellchecked.
 The rest are not added due to a lack of dictionary or that it simply hasn't been done yet.

-### Issues

-* `it`: Italian can't be loaded due to the enormous amount of words its elision system generates, which consumes too much memory.
-* `ko`: Seemingly doesn't work, despite loading.
-* `hu`: Runs out of memory.

 ### Vendored `de` Files